wfaguy/workflows/Autotiering/README.md

 * use clean performance workflow, to re-apply some settings
 * once the settings are ok, schedule the auto workflow

-# Formula's
+# Formula's indicators

 The indicators are calculated based on formula's

 ** performance indicator ** : avg_latency/latency_threshold*avg_latency_weight + highest_peak_in_hour/latency_threshold*peak_weight + peak_count_in_hour*peak_count_weight
 ** busy indicator ** : IOPS/GB*busy_weight

+# Performance import

+Performance (latency & IOPS) and capacity information is imported from OCUM (OnCommand Unified Manager).

-The indicators are calculated on the fly during performance info import.
+The indicators are calculated on the fly during import.
 Threshold & weight values are coming from configuration excel file (defaults), but can be overridden by custom values, using annotations in OCUM

-# Performance info

 Performance information is imported incrementally and is aggregated on the fly.
-Data comes in as hourly information and get aggregated to daily and finally weekly information.
+Data comes in as hourly statistics and gets aggregated to daily and finally weekly statistics.
-If the default and/or custom values (threshold & weights) need tuning.
+If the default and/or custom values (threshold & weights) need tuning/changes.
 You need to re-import performance data to view effect immediatly.

 # Aggregate selection

 Target aggregates are selected based on tiering numbers, coming from excel file (config file).
 Aggregate capacity thresholds are also config file.